Uber & Beat, two different cases, one same pattern

 Back to basics-II: without a plan, you don’t win

-- Non-visible Leadership (isolation?)
+- Non-visible Leadership (in isolation?)

 - Low Public Affairs activity and issues management proactively (to all stakeholders before something …happens)